-The U.S. Department of Education’s Implementing Regulations 34 C.F.R 106 Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance require institutions, in part 41, “to provide equal athletic opportunity for members of both sexes.”
+The U.S. Department of Education’s Implementing Regulations 34 C.F.R 106 Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance require institutions, in section 106.41(c), to provide equal athletic opportunity for members of both sexes.

 The following factors are considered when determining whether male and female students are provided with equivalent benefits, opportunities, and treatment: